 Doves are back!
 The Manchester legends have emerged from the studio after their eleven-year hold on new music with Carousels.
 A swirling, percussive groove that emphatically unfurls their flag at the peak of British music once more.
-Tracing memories of childhood innocence, wild nights on the Waltzers and the fairground’s sense of candyfloss-scented menace, the Manchester three-piece return in experimental mood, releasing the track yesterday on Virgin EMI.
+Tracing memories of childhood innocence and wild nights on the Waltzers!
+The Manchester three-piece return in experimental mood, releasing the track yesterday on Virgin EMI.

 DOVES ARE BACK – WITH NEW MUSIC